sanjanalad99/about-me/README.md

+---

-# Sanjana's Tech Adventure! 👩‍💻🚀
+# Sanjana's Data Science Journey! 👩‍💻🔍

-Hey there!
-I'm Sanjana Lad, a recent Master of Science in Computer Engineering graduate from California State University Fullerton.
-My journey through coursework in Cyber Security, Real Time Audio and Language Processing, and Advanced Computer Networking has equipped me with a diverse tech toolkit.
+Hello!
+I'm Sanjana Lad, a Master of Science in Computer Engineering graduate from California State University, Fullerton.
+My academic journey, enriched with courses in Cyber Security, Real-Time Audio and Language Processing, and Advanced Computer Networking, has equipped me with a versatile tech toolkit.
+Transitioning into data science, I've leveraged my coding skills and analytical mindset to dive deep into the world of data.

-## 🚀 Tech Alchemist
-Fluent in languages like Python, C++, and Java, I have a knack for turning complex problems into elegant code solutions.
-From working with SQL and HTML to diving into the realms of React.js and Angular, I'm ready to bring my coding wizardry to your team.

-## 📊 Data Explorer
+## 📊 Data Scientist in the Making
-With a passion for data, I've delved into projects like Breast Cancer Prediction using neural networks and crafted a Face Detection App deployed on Heroku.
-From preprocessing datasets to implementing cloud-based solutions, I thrive on turning data into insights.

-## 💼 Web Solutions Maverick
-My stint as a Web Solutions Specialist at Newfold Digital in Mumbai polished my problem-solving skills.
-From resolving bugs to optimizing website performance, I became adept at DNS configuration, CDNs, and ensuring top-notch user experiences.

-## 🎯 Currently Learning
+- **Programming Languages**: Proficient in Python, C++, and Java, with a strong foundation in writing clean, efficient code for data analysis and machine learning projects.

-- Flutter
+- **Machine Learning Projects**:
+  - **Breast Cancer Prediction**: Developed a neural network model to predict breast cancer from biopsy data, honing my skills in data preprocessing, model training, and evaluation.
+  - **Heart Disease Prediction**: Contributed to a team project that achieved 88.7% accuracy in predicting heart disease using Random Forest, Decision Tree, and a Hybrid Model.
+This project, detailed in a PowerPoint presentation, showcased my ability to work with complex datasets and implement advanced machine learning techniques.
+  - **Face Detection App**: Created a face detection application deployed on Heroku, utilizing OpenCV and Haarcascade Classifiers.
+This project demonstrated my capability to apply machine learning models in practical, user-facing applications.

+- **Cloud and Deployment**: Experienced in deploying applications to cloud platforms like Heroku, emphasizing my skills in making machine learning models accessible and scalable.

+## 🌱 Continuous Learner

+Currently expanding my knowledge in:
-- Tableau and PowerBI
+- Data Visualization tools like Tableau and PowerBI
-- Android Studio
+- Mobile development with Flutter and Android Studio
-- Docker
-- Kubernetes
+- Containerization with Docker and Kubernetes
-- Webflow
+- Web development with Webflow

-## 🌟 Why Pick Me?
+## 🌟 Why Sanjana?

-- **Versatility:** From coding to data analysis, I bring a diverse skill set.
+- **Versatile Skill Set**: From software development to advanced data analysis, I bring a broad range of technical skills to the table.
-- **Problem Solver:** Challenges are opportunities for creative solutions.
-- **Tech Enthusiast:** I live and breathe technology, always eager to learn and contribute.
-- **Learner:** Always learning something, trying to keep up with all the technologies
+- **Creative Problem Solver**: I view challenges as opportunities to apply my analytical skills and creativity.
+- **Eager Learner**: Passionate about technology and data science, I'm always exploring new tools and methodologies to enhance my skill set.

 ## 🚀 Let's Connect!

-I'm on the lookout for my next tech adventure.
-If you're seeking a dynamic team player with a passion for innovation, let's chat!
-Drop me an email at ladsanjana99@gmail.com or connect on [LinkedIn](https://www.linkedin.com/in/sanjanalad1999/).
+I'm on the lookout for opportunities to grow as a data scientist.
+If you're seeking a dynamic, enthusiastic team player with a passion for data and innovation, let's chat!
+Reach out to me at ladsanjana99@gmail.com or connect on [LinkedIn](https://www.linkedin.com/in/sanjanalad1999/).

-Ready to code the future together! 🌐💻
+Together, let's unlock the power of data! 🌐💡

+---